sitevalidator/docs.sitevalidator.com/docs/continuous-validation.md

 ## Setting up a Deploy Validator

-To set up automatic validations for your sites, the first thing needed is defining what validations should be run.
-We can define one or several validations to be fired, in this example we're specifying that a site should validate HTML on up to 100 pages and CSS on up to 5 pages:
+To set up automatic validations for your sites, you should first define what validations should be run.
+We can define one or several validations to be started, in this example we're specifying that a site should validate HTML on up to 100 pages and CSS on up to 5 pages:

 ![New deploy validator form](img/new-deploy-validator-form.png)